trteodor/DLTuc_lib/README.md

     * make 3.81 or newer

-Finally just call make in directory of this repository or project
+Finally just call "make" in directory of this repository or project

 # References